netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 We do not need to forever_train AI to avoid "Fragile_English".

-> We can "OPTIMIZE the input language".
+> We adopt a principle of "OPTIMIZE the INPUT LANGUAGE".

-An approach called AI_OIL (Optimized Input Language), is described (briefly) here.
+- What if we were able to redesign human language for the age of ai?

+- Might the (surprise) result of expanded vocabulary be actual_extra_intelligence?

+The approach of AI_OIL (Optimized_Input_Language), is one of many aspects of LEXICAL_SCIENCE - described in this brief.

 ___